 Digital receptionists, extensions, company directories, routing of calls and managing customers are all options with the business phone system.
-There are two common deployments of the system: a hosted or virtual system and the self-managed hosted version.
+There are two typical deployments of the system: a hosted or virtual system and the self-managed hosted version.
 There are specific benefits that come from using each.

 With per-minute pricing, a company will pay per usage.
 Features are bundled together, which can include: